kshade88/BeverageGuide-FlaskAPI/readme.md

 - If tests fail due to expired jwt, reference "Authentication" above and replace jwts in .env file.

 ### Live with Postman Collections
+- Using the postman app, upload included postman collections
+- All collections should run successfully on first run through with exit code 200.
+- If collection is run more than once duplicate posts or deletes may cause conflict.
+- Feel free to play with endpoints and add and delete data as wanted.
+- Current JWTS are set for roughly 24 hours, if expired follow the steps above in order to generate new ones.

+## To Do's
+- Set up an usuable front end using html templates or node.js
+- Create app in django and relaunch to heroku